-- a) Equipment with flexible disk drives as specified in C.9. - b) Equipment with rigid disk drives as specified in C.9. - c) In combinations of rigid and flexible disk drives, the operating mode is defined as one rigid disk drive operating and all other drives idle as specified in C.9. - d) Equipment with magnetic tape units as specified in C.8. - e) Equipment with built-in character and line printers as specified in C.3; equipment with page printers as specified in C.16. - f) Other types of equipment, as required.
+- a) Equipment with flexible disk drives as specified in C.9. - b) Equipment with rigid disk drives as specified in C.9. - c) In combinations of rigid and flexible disk drives, the operating mode is defined as one rigid disk drive operating and all other drives idle as specified in C.9. - d) Equipment with magnetic tape units as specified in C.8. - e) Equipment with built-in character and line printers as specified in C.3; equipment with page printers as specified in C.16. - f) Equipment with optical drives as specified in C.19. - g) Other types of equipment, as required.